 Teacher candidates are now discussing all aspects of instructional planning with their mentor and frequently assisting in the classroom by working with small groups or individual students who need additional support.
-Candidates regularly take responsibility for a range of classroom routines such as attendance, reviewing homework, launching group activities, directing instruction, opening and closing class, conducting whole group discussions, giving mini-lessons, etc. Depending on the interests of the mentor and teacher candidate, the pair engages in various levels of co-planning and co-teaching.
+Candidates regularly take responsibility for a range of classroom routines such as attendance, reviewing homework, launching group activities, directing instruction, opening and closing class, conducting whole group discussions, giving mini-lessons, etc. They also assume responsibility for developing lesson plans for short segments of some class periods.
+Depending on the interests of the mentor and teacher candidate, the pair engages in various levels of co-planning and co-teaching.
 There are no hard and fast rules for how this should be done but there is an expectation of collaboration.
 We believe it is important for teacher candidates as well as mentors to experience the possibilities of collaborative instructional design.

 Although teacher candidates do more teaching during Phase III, they still have a full load of graduate course work.
-Toward the middle of Phase III, preparation begins in earnest for December Teaching (taught between Thanksgiving and Winter Breaks).
-Mentor and teacher candidate collaboratively discuss the plan for these 3+ weeks of instruction, including the selection of curriculum materials and assessment.
+Toward the middle of Phase III, preparation begins in earnest for December Teaching and edTPA (taught between Thanksgiving and Winter Breaks).
+Mentor and teacher candidate collaboratively discuss the plan for these 3+ weeks of instruction, including the selection of curriculum materials and assessment and identification of the timing for the edTPA.
+This includes collecting video permission forms from students in the class where edTPA will be taught.
 While we do want teacher candidates to assume increased responsibilities in the classroom as preparation for taking on the role of "lead teacher" in December, candidates cannot be expected to teach on a regular daily basis until after Thanksgiving.